skycoin/docs/content/dev-docs/guides/p2p_network.md

 message it sends to its peer sync node.

-Upon receipt of the `GETB` message, the sync node matches message block height agains its local block chain.
+Upon receipt of the `GETB` message, the sync node matches message block height agains its local blockchain.
 Given the fact that nodes with signed blocks will have positive block heights, quite likely the sync node will reply with one or more `GIVB` messages including blockchain data starting from block 1.
-The number of messages depends on the length of the best block chain stored by peers as well as the buffering capacity of nodes.
+The number of messages depends on the length of the best blockchain stored by peers as well as the buffering capacity of nodes.

 ![First GIVB Message Sent During IBD](/img/en-ibd-givb.svg)